NishaanPadanthaya/Analyzing-Political-Influence-in-Social-Networks-using-GNN-/README.md

-# Congressional Network Analysis with Graph Neural Networks
+# Analyzing Political Influence and Communication Patterns in Social Networks using GNN

 ## Project Overview